codebje/fpga20/README.md

 /WR will be low for at least 150ns for an IO cycle, with data valid at least 10ns before and after that event.
 Latching /WR and /IORQ via a stabilizer chain will give more than enough time to transmit 8 bits over SPI at 100MHz before the end of the write cycle.
 However /RD only has ~90ns available before data must be on the data bus, which is not enough time to run a full SPI transfer including stabilizers and up to 10ns to observe /RD's falling edge.
 Using a write or read to initiate a transfer, with a read retrieving the _last_ transferred value, is well within timing constraints.

+One port for single-mode read/write, with /WAIT held low while the operation is in progress.
+One port for dual-mode read/write, with /WAIT held low while the operation is in progress.
+The W32Q never reads and writes at the same time.

 ## I2C master

 Not yet implemented.